 Poultry and Hatching Eggs

-The Directive lays down precise rules to be respected during the production of live poultry and hatching eggs, and movement between Members States.
+The Directive lays down precise rules to be respected during the production of live poultry and hatching eggs, and movement between the EU countries.
 For example all poultry for breeding and production must come from approved establishments, and before entering intra-community trade, must have been undergone an animal health inspection and show no signs of a contagious poultry disease.
 For the two important very contagious poultry diseases specific control measures are laid down in Directive 2005/94/EC for Avian influenza in Directive 92/66/EEC for Newcastle disease.
 In the event of a suspicion and subsequent confirmation of these diseases these measures must be followed with the aim to eradicate the outbreak.
 Hygiene requirements are also laid down for the transport of live poultry and hatching eggs in order to avoid any possible spread of serious disease in the EU

 The Directive provides also for a harmonised veterinary health certificate in which, prior to dispatch, an official veterinarian attests that poultry and hatching eggs fulfil all the animal health requirements for intra-trade.
 The certificate accompanies each consignment and the movement must be recorded in TRACES.
 This computer based tracking system links up the veterinary authorities and allows the Member State of destination to verify that the arriving consignment corresponds to that specified in the certificate.
-Because there are no longer border controls between Member States, non-discriminatory on the spot checks are carried out at destination according to Directive 90/425/EEC.
+Because there are no longer border controls between the EU countries, non-discriminatory on the spot checks are carried out at destination according to Directive 90/425/EEC.

 Please refer to the 'EU import conditions for poultry and poultry products' page.